wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-usernames.md

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-both-include.md)]

 When you provision a Linux virtual machine on Azure you must specify the name of a non-root user that you can later use to log into the VM.
-You may choose the name of the new user, or if provisioning via the Azure Management Portal you can accept the default name "azureuser".
+You may choose the name of the new user, or if provisioning via the Classic Management Portal you can accept the default name "azureuser".

-In most cases this user won't exist on the base image and is created during the provisioning process.
-If the user exists on the base VM image, then the Azure Linux agent simply configures the password (and/or SSH key) for that user based on the information you specified when creating the VM.
+In most cases this user won't exist on the base image and will be created during the provisioning process.
+If the user exists on the base VM image, then the Azure Linux agent simply configures the password and/or SSH key for that user based on the information you specified when creating the VM.

 **However**, Linux defines a set of user names that should not be used.
 The provisioning process will **fail** if you try to provision a Linux VM using an existing system user, which is defined as a user with UID 0-99.
 A typical example is the `root` user, which has UID 0.